alexflorisca/showcase/README.md

 # Showcase

-Showcase is a simple front-end component for displaying a bunch of images in the most optimal way for all devices.
+**Note: This is a work in progress.
+Please leave an issue with feedback & bug reports** Showcase is a simple front-end component for displaying a bunch of images in the most optimal way for all devices.
 A slider on small width screens, a grid of images at biggers widths.
 Because why hide all your fancy images if you don't have to.

 ## Why?